xevrem/ecs-framework/README.md

    * you can also add your own props to pass to a system here */
 });

+/*
+ * for reactive systems you need to explitly state they are updated
+ * in the future we will see if an Observable method is doable without
+ * too much of a performance penalty
+ */

+// for example, lets say `component` is of type `Foo` ecs.update(component);
+// now all reactive systems that have `Foo` as `needed` or `optional`
+// will be run on the next update cycle.
 ```

 ## how the ecs instance fits into the `game loop`